 And it’s a zoo like no other.

-Home to over 4000 animals and 350 species, Taronga is about conservation, education, and wildlife health.
+Taronga is home to over 4000 animals and 350 species and is about conservation, education, and wildlife health.
 You will discover how this fantastic zoo treats and rehabilitates injured Australian wildlife.
-And you’ll have plenty of chances to get up close to the furry residents.
+And you’ll have plenty of chances to get close to the furry residents.

 It is simply a fantastic place to visit – as is the view back over to Sydney and its famous skyline.